 Rayna collaborates with a range of organisations as an educator and facilitates the making of films and art projects with young people and community groups.
 She has worked with Creative Partnerships (A New Direction), BOOM Nation, The Tate, Rosetta Art School, Newham NDP and Mouth That Roars.

 She co-founded the annual Clerkenwell Film & Video Festival and curated We Are East, a series of east London-themed film screenings.
-She currently runs The Gate Screens and Leytonstone Pop-Up Cinema.
+She also programmes The Gate Screens and Leytonstone Pop-Up Cinema in east London.

 She has also worked as a freelance editor for the international charities Global Witness and Save The Children editing films from Liberia, South Sudan, Palestine, Pakistan and Colombia, and her work has featured in The Guardian online newspaper: